scottwat86/scottwat86.github.io/index.md

 # BIO
 Hello world!
 My name is Scott and I grew up in California and Washington.
 I graduated in 2010 from University of Washington with a BS in Engineering.
 Although I had several experiences with technology in my youth, from building my first computer at age 10, to experimenting with Red Hat Linux command line, I never went pro.
 In my mid-career as a project manager I've decided to make the leap move into technology.
 This site is dedicated to my data science and programming journey.
 Lets learn some Python 3!

+# Course & Books Progress:
+* Automate the Boring Stuff in Python 3 by Al Sweigart
+* Learn Python 3 the Hard Way by Zed Shaw

+# Pending
+* Learn MORE Python 3 the Hard Way by Zed Shaw
+* Think Python 2nd Ed.
+By Allen Downey
+* Intro Data Science By Allen Downey

 # Background
 Red Hat Linux - 1 year (self taught)
 Unix/Linux System Admin - 3 month (CEU @ UW)